First Steps to Managing the Cluster

 configName: v2

-Dynamic configuration can also be used for other modes such as SSH, POSTGRES and MYSQL.
-For example, you can dynamically enforce some Users to log in as certain SSH users based on identity or context via policy-as-code.
+Dynamic configuration can also be used for other layer-7 aware modes such as SSH, POSTGRES and MYSQL as well as for TCP and UDP.
+For example, you can dynamically force certain Users to log in as certain SSH users based on identity or context via policy-as-code.
 For PostgreSQL or MySQL, you can enforce Users to use certain database users/passwords as well as different databases and even upstreams based on identity and context.

 Creating a User

-We are now going to create our first User for a friend in order to be able to connect to our Cluster and access access our Service first-service.
-As always, we add a new yaml file, in this example users.yaml, in the same directory (i.e. /path/to/octelium/<DOMAIN>) dedicated for Users.
+We are now going to create our first User for a friend in order to be able to connect to our Cluster and access our Service first-service.
+As always, we add a new yaml file, in this example users.yaml, in the same directory (i.e. /path/to/octelium/config/dir) dedicated to Users.

 Now we can define our User john as follows: